peterfoo22/rails-mister-cocktail/README.md

 <b>Local Run:</b>

 Clone the Project Locally
-*Make sure you have Ruby on Rails 5.2 installed, along with other dependencies.
+* Make sure you have Ruby on Rails 5.2 installed, along with other dependencies.
-*Run Rails server command on your Terminal.</p>
+* Run Rails server command on your Terminal.
-*Site will be up and running on localhost:3000.
+* Site will be up and running on localhost:3000.

 <b>Dependencies</b>